lovesegfault/blog/content/posts/c-arrays-are-not-pointers.md

 One of the biggest traps C lays for beginners is its idiosyncratic and confusing treatment of arrays.
 I often times see people learn, or conclude themselves, that arrays in C are just pointers, which is not the case.
-In C arrays are not pointers, and in this post I want to go over the main reasons why that is the case.[^1]
+In C, arrays _are not_ pointers, and in this post I want to go over the main reasons why that is the case.[^1]

 ## 1. `sizeof()`